Luhta.com – Nordic house of brands for sports, outdoors and more

 Leather shoes

 Shoes are made from a wide range of leathers, with different uses and treatments.
 Avoid getting the leather thoroughly wet and wash with a leather detergent designed for this purpose.
-If the cleaner requires it, use a well-pressed cleaning sponge or gauze cloth dipped in water to clean the shoe.
-Cleaning agents are not always necessary, but dust and dry dirt can be scrubbed off the shoe with a shoe brush.
-After cleaning, it's a good idea to moisturize the shoe with either a colorless or shoe-colored conditioner to help keep the leather supple.
-Elastic leather is less likely to form indentations, which are more likely to break down in use.
-Finally, it's a good idea to protect the leather with a moisturiser, which also locks the pores of the leather from dirt and pollution.
+If the detergent requires so, use a damp sponge or cloth dipped in water to clean the shoe.
+Cleaning agents are not always necessary; a shoe brush can be used to remove dust and dry dirt from the shoe.
+After cleaning, it’s a good idea to moisturize the shoe with either a colorless or shoe-colored conditioner to help keep the leather supple.
+Supple leather is less likely to form indentations, which are more likely to break down in use.
+Finally, it’s a good idea to protect the leather with a moisture protector, which also locks the pores of the leather from dirt and pollution.

 Suede and nubuck leather

 Suede or nubuck leather, a slightly velvety and grainy type of leather, is slightly more demanding in terms of maintenance than its smooth cousin, top grain leather, and should be serviced more regularly.
-Suede and nubuck leather's best friend is a soft nubuck brush or rubber.
+Suede and nubuck leather’s best friend is a soft nubuck brush or rubber crepe.
 This should be used to brush the shoe frequently, preferably after every use.
-Regular use of a moisturising product is also worthwhile, as it keeps the leather supple and in good condition.
+Regular use of a moisturizing product is also worthwhile, as it keeps the leather supple and in good condition.